 Here’s an example of sidebar navigation from Powell’s, an online bookstore.

-This is the section that will lead the customer to different pages on the website.
+This section will lead the customer to different pages on the website.

 Why different sidebars, you might ask?

 There are several pages on your eCommerce website.
-For example, there’s a home page, a blog listing page, a blog post, a shop view, a single product view, and so on.
-Furthermore, displaying the same sidebar throughout the site impacts both the user experience and the conversion rate of your online store.
+For example, there’s a home page, a blog listing page, a blog post, a shop view, a single product view, etc. Furthermore, displaying the same sidebar throughout the site impacts both the user experience and the conversion rate of your online store.
 And not in a positive way, that’s for sure.

 If visitors land on your blog page, you could encourage them to subscribe to the blog, read more related articles, or search the site for the helpful content.
 As a result, the Related Posts and Search widgets, including an opt-in form, are solid rivals for the sidebar on a blog page.